jehansontech/GenericGraph/README.md

 Latest Version: 0.2.0

-GenericGraph is a Swift package for labeled multigraphs.
+GenericGraph is a Swift package providing support for mathematical graph structures.
 It uses terminology "nodes" and "edges" for graph elements, and "values" for labels.
 The node and edge values are generic types.